 The Town Hall building has been in constant use throughout the year under review as a venue for educational, social and sporting activity by and for the individuals, families and communities of Masham and its surrounding villages and countryside.
 The building has been used by a wide variety of families, charitable groups and local businesses for a range of educational, training, sporting and social activities.
-Over the year the Town Hall has hosted: conferences, regular meetings and charity evenings including a Valentines Ball; coffee mornings and other open social events; weddings, parties and children's activities; and cultural events, exhibitions and craft fairs;.
-In 2017-18 the Town Hall hosted over 1,000 events and activities, with over 30,000 admissions.
+Over the year the Town Hall has hosted: conferences, regular meetings and charity evenings including a Valentines Ball; coffee mornings and other open social events; weddings, parties and children's activities; and cultural events, exhibitions and craft fairs.
+In 2019-20 the Town Hall hosted over 1,000 events and activities, with over 30,000 admissions.

-In 2017-18 the Town Hall has continued to promote concerts, plays, films and exhibitions, making cultural activity available to the people of Masham at reasonable cost.
-Attendances at these events, particularly the film season and family pantomime, continued to show a clear and growing desire amongst local people for the Town Hall as a cultural venue, while larger-scale performances including musicians Motel California and Keep the Faith, and comedians the Scummy Mummies, brought in substantial audiences from further afield, raising money to go towards the building's upkeep and the organisation's charitable objectives.
-In the summer of 2017 the town hall hosted its second "Dales Inspiration" art exhibition, with work from 18 Yorkshire artists attracting 2,000 attendances and sponsorship from the Swinton Estate.
+During the year under review the Town Hall has continued to promote concerts, plays, films and exhibitions, making cultural activity available to the people of Masham at reasonable cost.
+Attendances at these events, particularly live music events and the family pantomime, continued to show a clear and growing desire amongst local people for the Town Hall as a cultural venue.
+Larger-scale performances including concerts from folk musicians Nae Plans and McGoldrick, McCusker and Doyle, comedian Gary Delaney, and tribute bands such as BBA Sensation and the Ultimate 70s Show, brought in substantial audiences from further afield, raising money to go towards the building's upkeep and the organisation's charitable objectives.